Introduction to XEP for .NET

 When installing InterSystems IRIS, select the Setup Type: Development option.

-If you installed InterSystems IRIS with security level 1 (minimal) it should already be checked.
+If you installed InterSystems IRIS with security option 1 (minimal) it should already be checked.

 In order to run XEP applications:

-The InterSystems IRIS User namespace must exist and must be writable.
+The User namespace must exist on the machine running InterSystems IRIS, and must be writable.

-Your PATH environment variable must include <install-dir>/bin.
-If your PATH includes multiple instances of <install-dir>/bin (for example, if you have installed more than one instance of InterSystems IRIS) only the first one will be used, and any others will be ignored.
+The PATH environment variable on the machine running InterSystems IRIS must include <install-dir>/bin (which contains the main InterSystems IRIS executables).
+If the PATH includes multiple instances of <install-dir>/bin (for example, if you have installed more than one instance of InterSystems IRIS) only the first one will be used, and any others will be ignored.